Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 \subsubsection{Calibration via Domain Adaptation}

 The calibration problem can be considered as domain adaption problems, where the training set is the source domain and the test set is the target domain.
-The test set usually contains unseen subjects (the cross-person problem), or unseen environment (the cross-dataset problem).
-Researchers aim to improve the performance in the target domain using the calibration samples.
+The test set usually contains unseen subjects or unseen environment.
+Researchers aim to improve the performance in the target domain using calibration samples.

 The common approach of domain adaption is to fine-tune the model in the target domain~\cite{Krafka_2016_CVPR, Zhang_2018_CHI,li_2020_ICAICA}.
 This is simple but effective.
 Krafka \etal replace the fully-connected layer with an SVM and fine-tune the SVM layer to predict the gaze location~\cite{Krafka_2016_CVPR}.
 Zhang~\etal split the CNN into three parts: the encoder, the feature extractor, and the decoder~\cite{Zhang_2018_CHI}.
 They fine-tune the encoder and decoder in each target domain.
 Zhang~\etal also learn a third-order polynomial mapping function between the estimated and ground-truth of 2D gaze locations~\cite{Zhang_2019_CHI}.
 Some studies introduce person-specific feature for gaze estimation~\cite{Lin_2019_iccvw,He_2019_iccvw}.
 They learn the person-specific feature during fine-tuning.
 Linden~\etal introduce user embedding for recording personal information.
 They obtain user embedding of the unseen subjects by fine-tuning using calibration samples~\cite{Lin_2019_iccvw}.
-Chen~\etal~\cite{Chen_2020_WACV} observe the different gaze distributions of subjects.
+Chen~\etal~\cite{Chen_2020_WACV,chen2022towards} observe the different gaze distributions of subjects.
 They use the calibration samples to estimate the bias between the estimated gaze and the ground-truth of different subjects.
 They use bias to refine the estimates.
-In addition, Yu \etal generate additional calibration samples through the synthesis of gaze-redirected eye images from the existing calibration samples~\cite{Yu_2019_CVPR}.
+Yu \etal generate additional calibration samples through the synthesis of gaze-redirected eye images from calibration samples~\cite{Yu_2019_CVPR}.
 The generated samples are also directly used for training.
 These methods all need labeled samples for supervised calibration.